-EXECUTIVE COMMITTEE.
-The Executive Committee presently is comprised of Martin E. Stein, Jr. (Chairman), one independent non-SC-USREALTY Director, and any one independent Director nominee of SC-USREALTY.
+Executive Committee.
+The Executive Committee presently is comprised of Martin E. Stein, Jr. (Chairman) and one independent non-SC-USREALTY Director, plus any one outside Director who is a Director nominee of SC-USREALTY.
 The Executive Committee did not meet during 1997.
 The Executive Committee is authorized by the resolutions establishing the committee to handle ministerial matters requiring Board approval.
-The Executive Committee may not exercise functions reserved under Florida law for the full Board of Directors and, in addition, may not declare
+The Executive Committee may not exercise functions reserved under Florida law for the full Board of Directors and, in addition, may not declare dividends.

-AUDIT COMMITTEE.
+Audit Committee.
 The Audit Committee presently is comprised of Messrs.
 Druce, Luke and Smith, none of whom is an officer of the Company.
 Regular meetings of the Audit Committee are held twice a year.
 The Audit Committee met twice during 1997.
 The principal responsibilities of and functions generally performed by the Audit Committee are reviewing the Company's internal controls and the objectivity of its financial reporting, making recommendations regarding the Company's employment of independent auditors, and reviewing the annual audit with the auditors.

-NOMINATING COMMITTEE.
+Nominating Committee.
 The Nominating Committee presently is comprised of Albert Ernest, Jr. (Chairman), Martin E. Stein, Jr., Edward L. Baker, A.R.
 Carpenter and Mary Lou Rogers.
 The Nominating Committee, which makes nominations for election of Directors, also has responsibility for accepting nominations from shareholders.
 The Nominating Committee met twice during 1997.
 The Company's Bylaws require that any nominations by shareholders be delivered to the Company no later than the deadline for submitting shareholder proposals.
 See "Shareholder Proposals."

-COMPENSATION COMMITTEE.
+Compensation Committee.
 The Compensation Committee presently is comprised of Messrs.
 Ernest (Chairman), Baker, Carpenter and Ms. Rogers.
 The Compensation Committee held three meetings during 1997 to review 1996 performance and to review and approve changes to the Company's current executive compensation plans.
 This Committee has the responsibility of approving the compensation arrangements for senior management of the Company, including annual bonus and long term compensation.
 It also recommends to the Board of Directors adoption of any compensation plans in which officers and Directors of the Company are eligible to participate, as well as makes grants of employee stock options and other stock awards under the Company's Long Term Omnibus Plan.